Toddler standing at a window in a bright yellow Mother-ease cloth diaper

 Enter Mother-ease Cover Revitalizer!

 I’m here to tell you that we have just launched an absolute game changer to the cloth diaper industry.
-Mother-ease’s all new Cover Revitalizer is a two-part eco-friendly waterproofing treatment that you can do at home in your washing machine to restore your diaper cover performance to new condition!
+Mother-ease’s all new Cover Revitalizer (SOLD OUT) is a two-part eco-friendly waterproofing treatment that you can do at home in your washing machine to restore your diaper cover performance to new condition!
 This eco-friendly laundry treatment re-applies the waterproofing to your diaper covers at a fraction of the cost of purchasing brand new covers.

 Mother-ease Cover Revitalizer can be used on ANY diaper cover that is completely separate from an absorbent cloth diaper.
 You heard right – ANY cover!
 It can also be used on your cloth diaper wet bags as well!